Barn Door Hardware Maintenance Tips: A Simple Way to Extend the Service Life

 The Pulley-Track Connection

-The pulley and track are a team—when one fails, the other suffers.
-Regular inspections are essential to keep both components working harmoniously.
+The pulley and track work together — if one fails, the other gets hurt.
+Regular inspections are critical to ensure both mating elements work seamlessly.

 How to Inspect Pulleys